ruslan-hut/b2b-portal/docs/api_documentation.md

 # API Documentation

-This document outlines the API endpoints available in the `b2b-back` service.
+This document outlines the API endpoints available in the `comex-back` service.

 ## Base Path
 `/api/v1`